-The correlation coefficient between each pair of observers, by direction, is show in Table 4.2.
+The correlation coefficient between each pair of observers, by direction, is shown in Table 4.2.
 Except for observer GB, correlations for upstream moving fish were all greater than 0.95, while the correlation coefficients for downstream moving fish ranged from -0.25 to 0.96.
 Several of the weakest correlations corresponded with lower numbers of observed fish.

 Table 4.2: Correlation (r) between daily counts of upstream and downstream moving fish for periods that were reviewed by pairs of observers.
 The total number of days when each pair reviewed SONAR data is shown, as well as the total number of fish observed by each observer.